Fun Facts, Observations and Quotes

 friend named Tony who really had the Lincoln dream, so it seems many character

 names were based on his real schoolmates.
+However, no character in

-However, no character in the film has the exact same name as anyone that
+the film has the exact same name as anyone that attended school with

 For instance, the character of